 Bank accounts are not automatically frozen when you file for bankruptcy.
 However, it can happen.
 Some banks and credit unions may freeze your accounts once you file for bankruptcy.
 Most likely, you will be required to present proof that the funds in your accounts are exempted from bankruptcy before they can let you get your hands on them.

 Moreover, if you have outstanding debt from the bank or credit union, they can ask the bankruptcy court to freeze your account and even demand payment using the money saved in your account.
 For this reason, it is better to just transfer your funds to another bank or withdraw your money altogether.
 Be mindful, though, that even if you keep the funds as cash, you still need to declare it during a bankruptcy filing.

 Talking to an experienced bankruptcy attorney in West Virginia may help in assessing what best fits your situation.
-One of the best bankruptcy attorneys in West Virginia is at Thomas E. McIntire and Associates.
+One of the best bankruptcy attorneys in West Virginia is at Thomas E. McIntire and Associates, L.C.
 If you need help with your bankruptcy concerns, now is the best time to get in touch with them.
 Call us now for a free initial case evaluation.